-If your phone is more than just a gaming device, then you should put more security features on it.
+If your phone is more than just a gaming device, you should put more security features.
 If some of your personal and sensitive information is on your Google account, then that’s all the more reason to add some extra layer of protection to keep your phone safe.
 And this is where Google Authenticator comes in.

 What is Google Authenticator?

 The Google Authenticator is an app and a part of the 2-Step verification process each time you sign in to your account on a new device or browser.
 This provides a better layer of protection instead of just using a simple password to log in.

 In short, when someone else tries to log in to your account on a new device, it will not be as easy as entering your password.
-Even if that someone knows your password, he or she will not be able to gain access to your account.
+Furthermore, even if someone knows your password, he or she will not be able to gain access to your account.
 Not unless an SMS, a phone call, or an app provides someone with a new and unique authentication code.

 How to Move Google Authenticator to a New Device

 If you are getting a new smartphone and you want to move the Google Authenticator app on it, we got that covered for you.
 This is a brief guide on how to switch Google Authenticator to a new device.
 In this guide, you will need to have access to your new smartphone and a PC.
 Let’s get started.

 - On your new smartphone, log in to your Google account.
 Since you still have the Authenticator on your old device, you will need to get the authentication code from there.
 If not, use the registered phone number to receive the Authentication code via SMS or phone call.

 - Once you have logged into your account on the new smartphone, launch Play Store on it.